coplat/SumSquared/README.md

 # Summing Up Squares!

-`summing_up_squares` is a Rust program which calculates the sum of squares from 1 to a given number `n` to JavaScript via WebAssembly (WASM).
+`summing_up_squares` is a Rust program which calculates the sum of squares from 1 to a given number `n` to JavaScript via WebAssembly (WASM), also showcasing the differnce in execution times between Rust and Javascript implementations.

 ## Features